9brada6/tabs-with-posts/development.md

 - Add accessibility to visual list remove button.
 - Make Category/Author/ORderby Query Settings Better.
 - Make a way to remove deleted categories.
 - Show if a post/category/author is deleted?

-- Fix authors flash of content when including/excluding/notes.
+Update: - post is not show, - author is not show.

 - Make hideLeft/showRight javascript animations work.

 - Add meta_key for the post order.